TeknooSoftware/jenkins-php-api/README.md

 This composer library is designed to facilitate interactions with Jenkins CI using its API or CLI via SSH.

+This library is distributed with the [MIT License](https://tldrlegal.com/license/mit-license) applied to all work within.

 ## About this Fork
 **Note:** This is a fork of the original repository created by [Jenkins Khan](https://github.com/jenkins-khan), located [here](https://github.com/jenkins-khan/jenkins-php-api).
 A huge thanks to them for starting this project.